 How cardiac rehab works

 You'll exercise one to three times a week.
-Your exercise sessions will be one-on-one and monitored by a professional.
+Your exercise sessions will be medically supervised and monitored by our expert team.
 During each session, your heart rate and rhythm will be continuously monitored.
 Your exercise "prescription" will be adjusted throughout your program as your cardiovascular health improves.
 Progress reports will be sent to your physician.
 Of course, our center has the medical equipment necessary to handle any emergency situation.
 In addition to exercise, we emphasize education for both you and your family.
 This education focuses on nutritional guidance, stress management and modification of risk factors.

 What you need to know